Tripodx11/oaip_reddit_data_demo/README.md

 - Scripts will fall back to public reddit API if credentials are not provided
 - Only the 100 new posts from Claude will be able to run without the credentials (not the comment or search funcitons).
+- I figured it would be nice for someone to be able to run at least one of the use cases without registering with Reddit Dev.